b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

-For starters I would go with [Visual Studio Code](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1) as a user friendly code editor for Julia.
+For starters I would go with [Visual Studio Code](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1) as a popular, user friendly code editor for Julia.
 In the link above you will find installation and configuration instructions for the editor.

 From now on you'll be able to use it interactively (to run Julia code from this book).